auth0/node-jsonwebtoken/README.md

 ### jwt.verify(token, secretOrPublicKey, [options, callback])

 (Asynchronous) If a callback is supplied, function acts asynchronously.
-The callback is passed the decoded payload if the signature is valid and optional expiration, audience, or issuer are valid.
-If not, it will be passed the error.
+The callback is called with the decoded payload if the signature is valid and optional expiration, audience, or issuer are valid.
+If not, it will be called with the error.

 (Synchronous) If a callback is not supplied, function acts synchronously.
-Returns the payload decoded if the signature (and, optionally, expiration, audience, issuer) are valid.
+Returns the payload decoded if the signature is valid and optional expiration, audience, or issuer are valid.
 If not, it will throw the error.

 `token` is the JsonWebToken string